 The Vickers Wellington was the primary bomber of the Royal Air Force at the start of World War 2.
 Designed in the mid-1930s at Weybridge, Surrey to meet the requirements of the Air Ministry Specification B9/32 for a medium-class, twin-engined, long range bomber, and first flew in prototype form during 1936.
 Commonly named Wimpy by its crews (after J. Wellington Wimpy, Popeye’s friend), the Wellington joined Bomber Command in 1938 and saw production numbers exceed 11,400.

 The Wellington proved a vital and successful additional to the Royal Air Force’s offensive reach early in the war and excelled as a night time bomber, their primary mission being to derail German war capabilities during hard-to-defend, low-light hours.
 As much as the Wellington progressed throughout its time in the war, it was nonetheless becoming outclassed by the addition of new bombers to the Allied cause along with new Axis fighters used in interception sorties.
-Outlasting many of its 1930s-designed contemporaries, the Wellington would fly its last offensive mission in October of 1943.
+Outlasting many of its 1930s-designed contemporaries, the Wellington would fly its last offensive mission with Bomber Command in October of 1943 and continue in both training and other offensive roles until the end of the war.

 “The Wellington proved such a success that our works were full up with work and Pierson and I had nothing else to go on with.
 We shouldn’t have been allowed to put it into the shops if we had, so I was just at liberty to think of what I wanted and I thought of what would be an engineer’s way of stopping the war”